cshuptrine/nyckle-website-new/_posts/2022-11-07-how-to-approach-multilingual-content-moderation.md

 date: 2022-11-07
 title: How to Approach Multilingual Content Moderation
 author: george
-summary: A lot of the internet's content is in non-mainstream languages.
+description: A lot of the internet's content is in non-mainstream languages.
 We look at some things to consider when building content moderation models for multi-lingual content.
-og_image: /blog/images/2022/language-pie-chart.jpg
+image: /blog/images/2022/language-pie-chart.webp
 ---

 In a perfect world, all users would play by the rules and post only relevant, appropriate content.
 Since our world isn’t perfect, a robust content moderation solution is the next best thing.